drmonkeyninja/cakephp-social-share/README.md

 );
 ```

-You can easily produce a list of links to share to different social networks:
+You can easily produce a list of links to share to different social networks:-

 ```php
 $services = [
     'facebook' => __('Share on Facebook'),